 Just because you don’t like your current job, doesn’t mean you can’t start making progress on your escape plan.
 Working on a passion project on the side can do amazing things not only for your confidence and excitement, but also for how you experience your regular work day.

 Building up something on the side also usually makes way more sense than quitting cold turkey, and makes the whole prospect of making a change a lot more approachable.
 The problem with dropping everything and quitting today is that the fear of having no idea of what’s next often causes people to panic.
-Panic and fear causes poor decision making and you’ll likely scramble to find another job as fast as possible.
-But if you haven’t made the proper discoveries about what you want to pursue next, you’ll grab the next gig for the same wrong reasons as before and likely end up just as miserable six months down the road.
+Panic and fear cause poor decision making and you’ll likely scramble to find another job as fast as possible.
+But if you haven’t made the proper discoveries about what you want to pursue next (or what went wrong and why at your last role), you’ll grab the next gig for the same wrong reasons as before and likely end up just as miserable six months down the road.
 Talk about a waste.